Barbie the Album: Singles

 Dua Lipa (left) released the soundtrack's first single "Dance the Night", while Nicki Minaj (middle) and Ice Spice (right) released the third single "Barbie World".

 Charli XCX (left), Billie Eilish (middle), and Ava Max (right) released the soundtrack's fourth to sixth singles, "Speed Drive", "What Was I Made For?", and "Choose Your Fighter", respectively.

 On May 22, 2023, English-Albanian singer Dua Lipa announced that her single "Dance the Night" would be released at midnight on Friday May 26 BST.
 The accompanying music video was also released that day and included a cameo by Gerwig.
 Ronson shared a screenshot of a direct message he sent to Lipa on Instagram in 2022, asking her to co-write and perform a song on the soundtrack for a "huge 60-person dance number", which would later become "Dance the Night".
 "Dance the Night" peaked at number one on the UK Singles Chart and number six on the US Billboard Hot 100.

 The following week on June 2, Colombian singer Karol G released the soundtrack's first promotional single "Watati".
 Rolling Stone reported that Karol G had visited Ronson's studio to watch scenes from the film on April 15, 2023, the same day she performed on Saturday Night Live.
 The accompanying music video for the single was released on June 15.
 "Watati" charted in Spain and various Latin American countries, peaking at number two in Panama and number four in Honduras.
-The soundtrack's second single, "Angel" by English singer PinkPantheress, was released one week later on June 9, and serviced to Italian radio stations the same day.
+The soundtrack's second single, "Angel" by English singer PinkPantheress, was released one week later on June 8, and serviced to Italian radio stations the next day.